Orange-OpenSource/AIVC/elements.md

 ## Conditional coding behavior

 Conditional coding plays a key role in AIVC compression performance.
+In order to highlight its role, we present some insightful videos based on the separate synthesis of the analysis and conditioning latent variables.